erdesigns-eu/Delphi-OBD/QuickStart.md

 ## Notes
 - All generated controls stay within the Skia rendering path; no GDI or GDI+ primitives are emitted by the scaffolded forms.
 - The non-visual components are design-time friendly and expose IntelliSense comments on their declarations for discoverability.
-- Prefer the ready-made projects under [examples/](examples/) when you want a runnable baseline for serial, Bluetooth, WiFi, FTDI, simple, or advanced dashboards.
+- Prefer the ready-made projects under [examples/](examples/) when you want a runnable baseline for a minimal connect/read/clear workflow or for serial, Bluetooth, WiFi, FTDI, simple, or advanced dashboards.